Archive | Play Therapy

 Supervision for Play Therapists and Social Workers

 In supervising Social Workers and Play Therapists, she practices from a child centered play therapy approach combined with knowledge of developmental stages and their connection to subsequent trauma and attachment issues.
 Supervisees will have the opportunity to enhance their clinical skills using Sand Tray Therapy and learning concrete strategies when coaching and providing feedback to parents.
+Supervisees seeking to work with a broad range of clients will benefit from her experience with clients across the age and life spectrum along with individual and family therapy treatment approaches.
+She supports therapists in varied stages of practice to grow and sustain healthy work/life balance.

 Continue Reading